Skip to content

 nightly-intake-scale-down

-Recall that when there are duplicate keys updated by multiple overrides, the last key in the config will apply.
-In the example above, any keys updated by both the nightly-intake-scale-down and winter-scale-down overrides will conform to the value set by nightly-intake-scale-down.
+When there are duplicate keys updated by multiple overrides, the last key takes precedence.
+In that example, any keys updated by both the nightly-intake-scale-down and winter-scale-down overrides use the value set by nightly-intake-scale-down.